Table of Contents

-What’s the first thing that pops into your head when you think about “social media?”
+What’s the first thing that pops into your head when you think “social media?”

-Most of us are familiar with social networking sites like Facebook, Twitter, and LinkedIn.
+Most of us are familiar with social networking sites like Facebook, Twitter, LinkedIn, and TikTok.
 These platforms help us connect with friends, family, and brands.
 They encourage knowledge-sharing and are all about personal, human-to-human interaction.

-So how can social networking sites help your business?
+So how can this type of traditional social networking site help your business?

-- Research: Social networking platforms are a great place for digging up customer research and using social listening tools to track conversations around specific terms.
-This can help us understand (and serve) our audience better.
+Social networking platforms are a great place for digging up customer research and using social listening tools to track conversations around specific terms.
+This can help you understand (and serve) your audience better.

 2. Social review sites